 Apple Cider Vinegar

 Several health enthusiasts consume apple cider vinegar because of its weight loss benefits.
 However, topical application of ACV can also help lighten pigmentation.
-Here’s how you can use apple cider vinegar to deal with pigmentation:
+Here’s how you can use apple cider vinegar to help reduce skin pigmentation:

 Make sure to choose a reliable ACV product to ensure no side effects.